-While white windows have been well-loved by homeowners for a long time, black windows are swiftly rising in popularity.
+While white windows have been preferred by homeowners for years, black windows are rapidly rising in popularity.

-You might be thinking if this replacement window style is worth installing in your home, since trends can switch quickly.
+You might be thinking if this replacement window style is worth adding to your home, since styles can shift quickly.

 Here’s an expert guide that can help you choose whether you should buy black or white windows in Danville.

 Even though black windows are a leading fashion for residences in recent years, they aren’t a fully new style of window.
 They’ve been part of premium construction for many years, as well as industrial buildings in the 1800s.

 Here are several reasons why this type of window is increasing in popularity.